 YOUR LEGAL RIGHTS AND OPTIONS

 SUBMIT A CLAIM FORM The only way to be eligible to receive a payment.
 If you already submitted a Claim Form in response to previous Settlement(s), then you do not need to submit another Claim Form.
-February 18, 2022
+The deadline to submit a claim has passed.

 EXCLUDE YOURSELF You will not be included in the Settlement(s) from which you exclude yourself.
 You will receive no benefits from the Settlement(s) from which you exclude yourself, but you will keep any rights you currently have to sue the Settling Defendants about the claims in the case(s) from which you exclude yourself.
-February 18, 2022
+The deadline to exclude yourself from the Settlements has passed.

 OBJECT TO THE SETTLEMENTS If you do not exclude yourself, you can write to the Court explaining why you disagree with these Settlements.
-February 18, 2022
+The deadline to object to the Settlements has passed.

 • A class action lawsuit brought on behalf of indirect purchasers of electrolytic and film capacitors (“Capacitors”) is currently pending.
 Capacitors are electronic components that store electric charges between one or more pairs of conductors separated by an insulator.